 Clause 7.8.9(e)(1) was introduced in the Meter Replacement Processes rule change in 2016.
-At the time, retail customer transfers were typically 30 calendar days but could take up to 65 business days.29 It was therefore considered that prospective MC appointments would facilitate faster meter replacements occurring after a customer transfer because by being notified in advance the MC would be able to organise a meter replacement in advance of a customer transfer occurring.
+At the time, retail customer transfers were typically 30 calendar days but could take up to 65 business days.

+It was therefore considered that prospective MC appointments would facilitate faster meter replacements occurring after a customer transfer.
+This is because the MC would be provided more time to be able to organise a meter replacement in advance of a customer transfer occurring.